Harvey Grammar School

+In 1920 an additional field, for junior games, was acquired on the east side of the cricket club.
 During the 1920s the school gymnasium was added.
 As I am an Old Harvian I recall that this was supposed to be a temporary structure, but was in full use during my time at the school (1977 to 1984).

 1931: School buildings shown in black.
 The 'temporary' gym is on the left (west) side of the site, which also appears the same in the aerial photo view from 1940:-